Sébastien Le Prestre, Marquis of Vauban: Infrastructure and engineering

 While often overlooked, Vauban worked on many civilian infrastructure projects, including rebuilding the ports of Brest, Dunkerque and Toulon.
 Since his fortifications were designed for mutual support, roads and waterways were an essential part of their design, such as the Canal de la Bruche, a 20 km canal built in 1682 to transport materials for the fortification of Strasbourg.
-As early as 1684, Vauban published design tables for retaining walls with heights of 3 m < H < 25 m.
+As early as 1684, Vauban published design tables for retaining walls with heights between 3 and 25 metres.
 Three years later, Vauban, in his role as newly appointed Commissary General of all French fortifications, sent his engineers in the Corps du Génie Militaire his Profil général pour les murs de soutènement in which he presented his retaining wall profiles that were later adopted by engineering offers such as Bélidor (1729), Poncelet (1840) and Wheeler (1870).
 He also provided advice on the repair and enlargement of the Canal du Midi in 1686.

 His holistic approach to urban planning, which integrated city defences with layout and infrastructure, is most obvious at Neuf-Brisach.
-His legacy is recognised in the Vauban district in Freiburg, developed as a model for sustainable neighbourhoods post-1998.
+His legacy is recognised in the Vauban district in Freiburg, named after a French army base on the same location, which developed as a model for sustainable neighbourhoods post-1998.

 Vauban's 'scientific approach' and focus on large infrastructure projects strongly influenced American military and civil engineering and inspired the creation of the US Corps of Engineers in 1824.
-Until 1866, West Point's curriculum was modelled on that of the French Ecole Polytechnique, and designed to produce officers with skills in engineering and mathematics.
+Until 1866, West Point's curriculum was modelled on that of the French Ecole Polytechnique and designed to produce officers with skills in engineering and mathematics.

 To ensure a steady supply of skilled engineers, in 1690 Vauban established the Corps royal des ingénieurs militaires; until his death, candidates had to pass an examination administered by Vauban himself.
 Young French Huguenots made up a disproportionately high number of successful engineers due to the social and educational characteristics of French Protestantism.
 After the Revocation of the Edict of Nantes in 1685, a significant number of these engineers joined the English and Dutch armies to fight in Ireland, Flanders and Spain.
 Many of his publications, including Traité de l'attaque des places and Traité des mines, were written at the end of his career to provide a training curriculum for his successors.